datacamp-content-public/courses-r-from-scratch/chapter1.md

 xp: 100
 ```

-Unlike a calculator, we can also put notes next to our calculations, to remind us what they are for.
-One way of doing this is to use a "comment".
+Unlike a calculator, we can also put notes to ourselves, next to our
+calculations, to remind us what they are for.
+One way of doing this is to
+use a "comment".

 A comment is some text that the computer will ignore.
 In R, you can make a comment by starting a line with the `#` (hash) character.

 When R sees a line starting with `#`, it ignores the whole line.
 The `#` at
-the beginning tells R that the text on that line is not code for R to analyze
+the beginning of the line tells R that the text on that line is not code for
-and run, but something for humans to read.
+R to analyze and run, but something for humans to read.

 Nearly all the bits of code you will see in this tutorial have comments in
 them, to explain what the lines of code are doing.